Donaim/miseq-workflow-pres/slides.md

 <!--
 TODO:
-- add a diagram. the diagram should have four nodes:
+- add a diagram. the diagram should have four nodes and two edges:
-  - V3 requisition
-  - research requisition
-  - resistance report
+  - V3 requisition -> resistance report
-  - intactness results
+  - research requisition -> intactness results
 -->

 Two main transformations: